systemd/mkosi/mkosi/resources/mkosi.md

 `RuntimeNetwork=`: `--runtime-network=`

 : Takes one of `user`, `interface` or `none`.
-Specifies the networking to set up when booting the image. `user` sets up usermode networking.
+Defaults to `user`.
-  `interface` sets up a virtual network connection between the host and the image.
+  Specifies the networking to set up when booting the image. `user` sets up usermode networking. `interface` sets up a virtual network connection between the host and the image.
 This translates to a veth interface for `mkosi shell` and `mkosi boot` and a tap interface for `mkosi qemu` and `mkosi vmspawn`.

 : Note that when using `interface`, mkosi does not automatically configure the host interface.
 It is expected that a recent version of